unit-io/unitd/README.md

 >  <script src="https://cdnjs.cloudflare.com/ajax/libs/paho-mqtt/1.0.1/mqttws31.js" type="text/javascript"></script>

 Send empty client Id (as shown in the below code snippet) in order to register a new client.
-Trace generate two primary client ids.
+Unitd generate two primary client ids.
 These client Ids are used to request secondary client Ids.
-You could request n-number of secodary client Ids in order to send and receive messages to multiple topics.
+You could request n-number of secondary client Ids in order to send and receive messages to multiple topics.
 For isolation of messaging between topics use secondary Ids those are generated using distinct primary Ids.

 > <script type="text/javascript">client = new Paho.MQTT.Client("127.0.01", 6060, "");</script>